Her “Have a great day,” was like a slap in the face.

 While gathering research for a paper on culture and infant development, it became clear that the support we offer mothers is wildly insufficient.

 Western cultures, especially North American ones, expect families to be nuclear and mothers autonomous (1).
-Our culture expects that two adults take care of their own family while having successful careers and focusing on self-improvement, but this isn’t realistic or reasonable.
+Our culture expects two adults take care of their own family while having successful careers and focusing on self-improvement, but this isn’t realistic or reasonable.

 It takes a village to raise a child isn’t just a warm sentiment but a requisite for raising children for a number of important reasons.